cichy1173/yh-backup/README.md

 You should declare apps that You want to backup in `yunohost backup create --apps <your apps> ...` command.

-You can change `find` command to change how old files should be deleted.
+Furthermore, you can change `find` command to change how old files should be deleted.

 If you want to automate backups with this script, you should declare that in `crontab`.
-For example, I want to create backups every tuesday, Thursday and Saturday.
+For example, I want to create backups every Tuesday, Thursday and Saturday.
 ```bash
 0 3 * * 2,4,6 bash <script_path>/yh-backup/main.sh
 ```